 |Suite - Monsoon Lodge||

 Much larger than the Deluxe Room, the Suite at Monsoon Lodge features antique Indonesian furniture combined with modern appliances.
 Enjoy the private wooden deck area which overlooks the main swimming pool here.

 The Beach Front Villa is a romantic option for guests wanting some privacy.
 Designed in traditional Joglo style, the villa is spread over 100sqm and features an outdoor bathroom and direct access to the resort's private beach.

 Measuring 1000sqm, The Residence is a private estate featuring two double bedrooms and one twin bedroom.
 Each room features private balconies and en suite bathrooms.
 With magnificent sea views, guests staying at The Residence also benefit from having their own butler service.

-Manjangan is a wonderful place for children as there is so much to do from exploring the rock pools on the beach to glass bottom boats, snorkeling and kayaking.
-Double kayaks are available (so they can be accompanied by an adult) as are children's wetsuits and snorkeling gear.
+Manjangan is a wonderful place for children as there is so much to do from exploring the rock pools on the beach to glass bottom boats, snorkelling and kayaking.
+Double kayaks are available (so they can be accompanied by an adult) as are children's wetsuits and snorkelling gear.
 Kids will also love the day time and night time safaris where they can view the wildlife from the roof of one of the resort's jungle trucks.
 Children's menus are available and babysitting can also be arranged.

 Dining options at Menjangan include the Bali Tower restaurant which towers above the treeline, serving delicious Mediterranean and Indonesian cuisine with a view.
-Built out over the water, the Pantai restaurant at Sengiti Beach specializes in barbecues using delicious fresh, local seafood.
-The hotel's spa offers fabulous traditional Balinese massage in the spa area or in the privacy of your own room and there is also a library, watersports center and dive school.
+Built out over the water, the Pantai restaurant at Sengiti Beach specialises in barbecues using delicious fresh, local seafood.
+The hotel's spa offers fabulous traditional Balinese massage in the spa area or in the privacy of your own room and there is also a library, watersports centre and dive school.